ampproject/amphtml/extensions/amp-consent/amp-consent.md

 ##### How can I target consent for only EEA users?

-Use [`<amp-geo>`](https://amp.dev/documentation/components/amp-geo) to configure a country group and hook up the country group to `promptIfUnknownForGeoGroup` attribute in `<amp-consent>`.
+Use [`<amp-geo>`](https://amp.dev/documentation/components/amp-geo) to configure a country group and hook up the country group to `geoOverride` attribute in `<amp-consent>`.
 If the user accesses the AMP page from a country that's configured in the list, the appropriate consent UI will be invoked.

 ##### Can I make the consent UI blocking?

 Yes.
 The UI is not prescriptive.
 If you do end up providing a non-blocking version of the UI, dismissing the UI will lead to a `dismiss` state.
 It is up to each vendor (ads & analytics) how they would process `accept`, `reject` and `dismiss`.

 ##### What is `checkConsentHref`?
-And why is it mandatory?
+And is it mandatory?

-Note that [`checkConsentHref`](#checkconsenthref) is not mandatory if you configure the [`promptIfUnknownForGeoGroup`](#promptifunknownforgeogroup) attribute.
+Note that [`checkConsentHref`](#checkconsenthref) is not mandatory if you collect consent and store consent completely at client side.

 `checkConsentHref` gives you, the publisher, the ability to know if a consent must be shown to the user.
 For example, by using this call, you may determine the user's geo-location on the server-side, allowing you to suppress the consent.
-You can also instead use `<amp-geo>` and `promptIfUnknownForGeoGroup` to achieve the same result without any server-side setup.
+You can also instead use `<amp-geo>` and `geoOverride` to achieve the same result without any server-side setup.

 You may also choose to suppress the consent if you detect that the user doesn't need consent because they accepted consent on a different property or for alternate reasons.

-##### What is `promptIfUnknown`?
+##### What is `consentRequired`?

-`promptIfUnknown` is a response key set on the `checkConsentHref` request, which is made on every pageview.

-Responses to `promptIfUnknown` can have a boolean value.
-A value of `true` shows the consent; a value of `false` does not show the consent.
+`consentRequired` is used to determine if consent is required for the user.
+It can be specified in the config of `<amp-consent>` for different geo regions, it can also be retrieved from the `checkConsentHref` endpoint.

 ##### I also manage consent on non-AMP pages, how can I reconcile the two?

-You can configure `checkConsentHref` to call your own server-side endpoint to detect consent state for the user and reconcile how you want AMP to behave with a response on `promptIfUnknown`.
+You can configure `checkConsentHref` to call your own server-side endpoint to detect consent state for the user and reconcile how you want AMP to behave with a response on `consentRequired`.

 ##### How can I send additional information to an ad network/analytics provider?